atreyasha/dotfiles/docs/develop.md

     3.  consider adding PGP key-id to GitHub page

-8. Mimeapps/mailcap
+9. Mimeapps/mailcap

     1.  add mailcap helpers in `conf` and coordinate with mimetypes

     2.  synchronize mime system program defaults to same as ranger\'s rifle

-9. Qutebrowser
+10. Qutebrowser

     1.  disable dpms/dim when video is playing: see bug report
         <https://github.com/qutebrowser/qutebrowser/issues/5504>

-10. Generic
+11. Generic management

     1.  best way to foce-fold would be to stow all with `--no-folding` and then re-do with `fold_stow`